 \subsection{Results and Analysis}

 Structural fidelity is evaluated by tracking the divergence between the recursively predicted latent state and the ground truth.
 To enable fair cross-architecture comparisons across latent representations with vastly different numerical scales, we normalize the prediction Mean Squared Error (MSE) against a \textbf{Global Mean Baseline}, contextualizing the absolute error into a universal Ratio Loss ($1 - R^2$).
 This baseline represents the MSE of a trivial predictor outputting the global mean of the target features (i.e., the target variance at step $N$).
 Approaching 1.0 indicates regression to variance noise, signifying a loss of specific spatial tracking capability.
 (Detailed benchmark settings, hyperparameters, and full quantitative tables are provided in the Appendix.)

-\textbf{Main Takeaway.} Our experiments reveal a universal complexity barrier: regardless of architecture or training objective, all models exhibit a fundamental failure to track long-range dependencies in non-solvable groups.
-While abelian transformations (Level 1) result in slow, manageable error drift, non-solvable transformations trigger a rapid and significant degradation.
+\textbf{Main Takeaway.} The experiments reveal a universal complexity barrier: regardless of architecture, depth, or training objective, all models exhibit a fundamental degradation in tracking long-range dependencies in non-solvable groups.
+While abelian transformations result in slow, linear error drift, non-solvable transformations trigger a rapid and significant degradation.
 Crucially, empirical results demonstrate that scaling network depth yields negligible benefits; the degradation trajectories are virtually identical within the same architecture family, confirming that constant-depth scaling cannot resolve deep sequential dependencies.

 \textbf{1.
-The Complexity Gap.} Figure~\ref{fig:magnitude} illustrates the absolute prediction error as a function of sequence length $N$.
-A consistent hierarchy emerges across all models: \textbf{Level 3 (Non-Solvable) $\gg$ Level 2 $>$ Level 1 (Abelian)}.
-As $N$ increases, the loss on Level 1 tends to remain stable or drift linearly, whereas Level 2 and Level 3 exhibit a steeper, monotonic increase.
-Quantitatively, the absolute error on Level 3 is approximately 3.0$\times$ to 3.8$\times$ higher than on Level 1 (e.g., 3.56$\times$ for DINOv2-MSE).
+The Hierarchy of Complexity.} Figure~\ref{fig:results}(a) illustrates the absolute prediction error as a function of sequence length $N$.
+A consistent hierarchy emerges across all backbone families: \textbf{Level 3 $\gg$ Level 2 $>$ Level 1}.
+As $N$ increases, the loss on Level 1 and level 2 tends to drift linearly, maintaining reasonable structural coherence.
+In contrast, Level 3 exhibits a steeper, monotonic increase.
+Quantitatively, the absolute error on Level 3 is approximately $5.73\times$ to $17.72\times$ higher than on Level 1 (e.g., $5.73\times$ for DINOv2-Base).

-Beyond absolute magnitude, Figure~\ref{fig:trend} (Baseline Ratio) provides a critical perspective on the rate of collapse.
-We observe that level 3 (and level 2) approaches or exceeds the failure threshold significantly faster than Level 1.
-For instance, in DINOv2 (Cosine), Level 3 breaches the baseline as $N=9$, while Level 1 maintains coherence until $N=15$.
-This indicates that the non-solvable structure induces a phase transition from valid reasoning to structural collapse at a much shallower logical depth.